 Web television host and life coach, Marie Forleo, says: “Big hearted, compassionate people are wired to succeed in the digital era.
 All that needs to happen for a profitable, powerful business is to learn how to prioritize, build audience trust, leverage your uniqueness, and stand out from the crowd."

-My personal favorite business mindset advice comes from NeuroGym's own thought leader and author of Having It All, John Assaraf.
-(Is it obvious?)
+Of course, our personal favorite business mindset advice comes from NeuroGym's founder and thought leader, John Assaraf.
 Assaraf coaches business owners to use neuromarketing as a means to connect with other human beings.
 He teaches us how to grow a successful business by following certain guidelines that he—back in the day—learned from his own mentor.
 According to Assaraf, there are 6 steps to creating predictable business growth.

 And if you talk to Brian Tracy, motivational speaker and self-development author, he’ll also tell you that success is predictable.
 Tracy believes that to succeed, you have to develop a confident mindset, overcome your fear of failure, and be willing to learn from your mistakes.
 So when you fail, you've got to get up, move on, and persevere.
 Not being afraid to fail takes tremendous willpower, so your success also depends on your self-esteem, self-worth, self-compassion, self-care, self-love, etc.